scarletjs/scarlet/README.md

 ```

 The benefits of this approach is that you can delegate your interceptors execution to the event loop and return values wont break.
 The down side is you cannot change return values from within your interceptor.
-In this case you might want to consider using a javascript futures framework that implements the promise pattern.
+In this case you might want to consider using a javascript futures framework that implements a promise pattern.

 ## Using Multiple Interceptors

-You can also use multiple interceptos on the same function:
+You can also use multiple interceptors on the same function:

 ```javascript
 var Scarlet = require("scarlet");